-In response to the Betrayal of Trust report the Victorian Government is strengthening laws to protect our children from sexual abuse and exposure to sexual offenders.
+In response to the Betrayal of Trust report the Victorian Government has strengthened laws to protect our children from sexual abuse and exposure to sexual offenders.
 This is in recognition of the shared community responsibility to protect children from abuse and to provide a safe environment for children to develop, learn and play.

 A new criminal offence for failing to protect a child under the age of 16 from a risk of sexual abuse commenced on 1 July 2015.

-This offence will encourage organisations to actively manage the risks of sexual offences being committed against children in their care and further protect them from harm.
+This offence encourages organisations to actively manage the risks of sexual offences being committed against children in their care to protect them from harm.

 These link(s) will launch in a new browser window.